juliogomez/devops/README.md

 `kubectl apply -f class.yaml`

-Configure your StorageClass to be the default one to use:
+Configure your StorageClass to be the default one:

 `kubectl patch storageclass nfs-ssd-node1 -p '{"metadata":{"annotations": {"storageclass.kubernetes.io/is-default-class": "true"}}}'`